powerjungle/caddlistexr/README.txt

 It's not completely optimized, but it's enough as an example.

-To compile, you'll need gcc 11, probably will work with other versions, because the code doesn't do anything fancy.
+To compile, you'll need gcc or clang.

-Just run: make
+Just run (for gcc): make
-in the directory of the source code!
+Or (for clang): make CLANG=true in the directory of the source code!

 You can use: make clean